A Rollicking Docket

 she

-Rather, she was saying you have to be respectful of it.
+wasn't saying that accent is low rather she was saying you have to be respectful of it.
+You have to be respectful.

-And so, obviously, as I say, Josie, first of all, you know,
+And so obviously as I say Josie, first of all, you know,

 my advice to you is don't accept a job narrating an audiobook

 unless you're the right person for the job.
+Maybe that should be something.

 I usually, that's when I started thinking about, am I the right person for this job rather than just taking any job that someone was fool enough to offer me?